 There are a few main reasons casual and part-time employees may have more trouble finding a personal loan.
-It’s mainly to do with your hours and whether you’re entitled to leave (or enough of it).

 Another risk for the lender is if you get sick and need time off work, or even go on a holiday.
-If you’re a casual worker, no work = no pay.
+If you’re a casual worker, no work means no pay.
 This can be troublesome if you have a personal loan you need to pay off, because even if you don’t work one week, you’ll still need to make your regular repayment.

 How much do you need to earn to take out a personal loan?